MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering

-In the case of the malicious majority, it is hard to identify the malicious/semi-honest via group size. \emph{FLTrust} assumes that before training, an honest server collects and trains on a small dataset.
-In each iteration, the server takes the updates obtained by training on this small dataset as the root of trust.
+\texttt{FLAME} indicates that a small-size cluster should be a malicious group.
+Thus, it is easy to confirm malicious clients via clustering.
+In the case of the malicious majority, it is hard to identify the malicious/semi-honest via group size. \texttt{FLTrust} assumes that before training, an honest server collects and trains on a small dataset.
+In each round, the server takes the updates trained by this small dataset as the root of trust.
 The ``trusted" results are then compared to the updates sent by the clients.
 If the cosine similarity between them is too small, the updates will be filtered out.
 With this approach, the accuracy of the global model remains equivalent to that of the baseline.
-We state that BRIEF is on par with FLTrust, but it does not suffer from the restriction that the servers need to collect an auxiliary dataset ahead of training.
-We may also see that when the proportion of malicious users increases, the accuracy of BRIEF shows a slight drop.
-When clients upload their updates, BRIEF can only aggregate them with similar directions.
-If there is only a small percentage of semi-honest clients in the system, we may naturally have an incomplete training set, which causes a loss in accuracy.

-We note that the same trends as those in MNIST can be seen in FMNIST and CIFAR-10 under the tested attacks.
-Due to page limit, we put the results in Appendix~\ref{sec:otherexp}.
+We state that \texttt{MUDGUARD} is on par with \texttt{FLTrust}, but it does not suffer from the restriction that the servers need to collect an auxiliary dataset ahead of training.
+We also see that when the proportion of malicious clients rises, the accuracy of \texttt{MUDGUARD} shows a slight decline.
+When clients upload their updates, \texttt{MUDGUARD} can only aggregate them with similar directions.
+If there is only a small percentage of semi-honest clients in the system, we naturally have an incomplete training set, causing a loss in accuracy.
+Note the same trends as those in MNIST can be seen in FMNIST (Figure~\ref{fig:compfmnist}) and CIFAR-10 (Figure~\ref{fig:compcifar10}).

-\subsection{Evaluation on Overheads.}
+\subsection{Evaluation on Overheads}

 We conduct overheads assessment together with the evaluation of accuracy.
-The overheads presented here are those runtime and communication costs which are incurred by the implemented cryptographic tools {on server side}.
-Recall that we proposed an optimization in Figure~\ref{fig:optimization} (see Section~\ref{sec:brief}).
-We present the average overheads of each iteration of training so as to illustrate the optimized and unoptimized results in terms of different training models and honest/malicious contexts.
+The overheads presented in Table~\ref{tab:overheads} capture the runtime and communication costs incurred by the implemented cryptographic tools on the server side and model training on the client side.
+Recall that we propose an optimization in Figure~\ref{fig:optimization} (Section~\ref{sec:MUDGUARD}).
+We present the average overheads of each round of training so as to illustrate the optimized and unoptimized results in terms of different training models and honest/malicious contexts on the server side.
 We use LeNet and ResNet as models, and the overheads are related to their dimensionality (instead of the training data).
-We may see the comparison results in Figure~\ref{fig:7}.